AndreaTirinzoni/bandit-elimination/README.md

 # Elimination Strategies for Bandit Identification

 Code for the paper "On Elimination Strategies for Bandit Fixed-Confidence Identification" by Andrea Tirinzoni and Remy Degenne.
+A preprint is available [here](https://arxiv.org/abs/2205.10936).

 The code is written in Julia.
 It is an extension of public code from existing papers:
  - [LinGame](https://github.com/xuedong/LinBAI.jl) by Degenne et al., 2020 [1]